Holographic study of higher-order baryon number susceptibilities at finite temperature and density: Baryon number susceptibility along chemical freeze-out line

 In this section, we begin by examining the ratios of various higher-order baryon number susceptibilities at the collision energies measured by RHIC, following the chemical freeze-out data determined by Gupta et al.~\cite{Gupta:2020pjd}.
 We will consider two fitted chemical freeze-out lines, aiming to capture the key characteristics of the CEP in the $T-\mu_B$ plane.
 As we will show, our theoretical predictions demonstrate some quantitative agreement with the most recent experimental data~\cite{Xu:2016mqs, STAR:2020tga, STAR:2021fge, STAR:2022vlo, Pandav:2023lis} as well as the results obtained from the FRG approach~\cite{Fu:2021oaw}.

-In Fig.~\ref{fig4}, we present a comparison of the ratio of the fourth-order to second-order baryon number susceptibilities, $\chi_4^B/\chi_2^B$, obtained using our holographic QCD model for collision energies of $\sqrt{S_{NN}}=7.7$, $11.5$, $19.6$, $27$, $39$, $62.4$, and $200~\text{GeV}$, with experimental data of net-proton distributions for $0-5\%$ centrality Au-Au collisions from STAR~\cite{STAR:2021fge}.
+{The phase diagram of our holographic QCD model is presented in the left panel of Fig.~\ref{fig4}, wherein the blue dashed line corresponds to the crossover line determined by $\chi^B_2$ inflection.
+The location of CEP is marked by a bold red dot.
+The thick black line represents the first-order transition line, while the red and purple lines depict the two chemical freeze-out lines fitted in our present work (see more details around Fig.~\ref{fig5} below).
+The green data, accompanied by errors, corresponds to the chemical freeze-out data given in the hadron resonance gas (HRG) model~\cite{Gupta:2020pjd}.} In the right panel of Fig.~\ref{fig4}, we present a comparison of the ratio of the fourth-order to second-order baryon number susceptibilities, $\chi_4^B/\chi_2^B$, obtained using our holographic QCD model for collision energies of $\sqrt{S_{NN}}=7.7$, $11.5$, $19.6$, $27$, $39$, $62.4$, and $200~\text{GeV}$, with experimental data of net-proton distributions for $0-5\%$ centrality Au-Au collisions from STAR~\cite{STAR:2021fge}.
 The grey and brown error bars represent the statistical and systematic uncertainties of the experimental data points, respectively.
 The fitted positions on the $T-\mu_B$ phase diagram for various collision energies have been obtained from~\cite{Gupta:2020pjd}.
 It is worth noting that the uncertainty in our theoretical results is attributed to the imprecision in determining the location of the fixed collision energy on the $T-\mu_B$ phase diagram~\cite{Gupta:2020pjd}.
 The direct comparison of Fig.~\ref{fig4}, without any adjustable parameters, demonstrates a significant overlap between our theoretical results and experimental data at different collision energies.

 Different centrality in heavy-ion collisions corresponds to different positions of chemical freeze-out in the $T-\mu_B$ phase diagram~\cite{STAR:2017sal}.
 Therefore, one should choose an appropriate freeze-out line for a given centrality~\cite{Mukherjee:2023ijv}.
 In the present study, we consider two chemical freeze-out lines by fitting the $dN/dy$ and $4\pi$ yields data in~\cite{Andronic:2009jd,Andronic:2017pug}.
 Also note that our fitting procedure does not yield a unique ``optimal" fit for the data in~\cite{Andronic:2009jd,Andronic:2017pug}, as we aim to optimize both the range of experimentally fitted freeze-out data and the degree of agreement between theoretical values of $\chi_m^B/\chi_n^B$ and experimental data.